SPMM-Lab/Simu-Microscope-An-Open-Source-Controller-for-Scanning-Tunneling-Microscopes-via-MBD-with-Simulink/README.md

 - by leveraging the mature algorithm ecosystem of Simulink, the development complexity of STM controllers is substantially reduced.
 ## Validation

 Simu-Microscope fully implements the required STM system functions and integrates a dedicated graphical user interface (GUI).
-After integrating the control system into a home-made STM platform, topographic imaging of a DVD-R sample was performed.
+After integrating the control system into a home-made STM platform, topographic imaging of a DVD-R sample was performed.
 The results show that the obtained grating image is consistent with measurements from a commercial atomic force microscope (AFM), validating the feasibility and effectiveness of the proposed control system.